 First off, if you want to take a good look at different binding types, the best place to do so is on the internet.
 Try looking at guitars made by manufacturers such as ESP, ESP/LTD, Schecter, Ibanez, Gibson, and any other popular brand that tends to gear their instruments toward rock, hard rock, heavy metal, and other extreme music styles.

-If you have a guitar and it has a color around the edges which is different than the overall paint scheme of the body or headstock, or even the neck wood (usually this is rosewood, but can be ebony wood or maple wood, although maple wood tends not to have a binding as it is one piece and hard at that) then your guitar has binding.
+If you have a guitar and it has a color around the edges that is different than the overall paint scheme of the body or headstock, or even the neck wood (usually this is rosewood, but can be ebony wood or maple wood, although maple wood tends not to have a binding as it is one piece and hard at that) then your guitar has binding.

 While this doesn’t mean that binding weighs your guitar down and causes it to fall all over the place, it does mean that if you bang your guitar, even lightly, there is a chance that you will chip off a portion of the binding.

-Yet another pitfall of buying a guitar with gaudy, sparkly, over the top binding.
+Yet another pitfall of buying a guitar with gaudy, sparkly, over-the-top binding.
 Keep this in mind if you like these types of guitars, as this should be part of the determining factor in whether or not you make the purchase.

 In the end, other than the stated issues, there aren’t too many problems with binding on a guitar.
 As we said, it all comes down to your personal taste.
 It also depends on how much research you do into the company that produces the guitar.